wangand/ud858/ConferenceCentral_Complete/README.md

 ## Task 2 Wishlist

-Wishlist was added as a repeatable property in the Profile object.
-This is because this info is very much associated with the user.
-Additionally many users may have empty wish lists so it does not make sense to create a wishlist object for each user when this object may not be used.
+Wishlist was added as an entity with a string field containing the url safe key of a session object.
+The Wishlist is always created with a user as an ancestor.
+This means that the owner of the wishlist can be quickly found via ancestor query.
+Defining a Wishlist in this way means that a user can easily store none or many small wishlist objects.

 ## Task 3 Additional Queries